D2S: Representing sparse descriptors and 3D coordinates for camera relocalization: Proposed Approach

 The query, key, and value are derived from linear projections between the descriptor $\prescript{(l)}{}{\mathbf{d}}$ with three different weight matrices $\mathbf{W}_{q}$, $\mathbf{W}_{k}$, and $\mathbf{W}_{v}$.
 This linear projection for all descriptors is expressed as

 Note that the weight parameters are different in each graph layer.
-In practice, we also applied multi-head attention \cite{vaswani2017attention} in each layer to improve the expressivity from different representation subspaces of different weight parameters.
-Fig. \ref{fig_attention_1} presents an example result of self-attention on predicted robust descriptors.
+In practice, we also applied multi-head attention \cite{vaswani2017attention} to improve the expressivity from different representation subspaces of different weight parameters.
+Fig. \ref{fig_attention_1} presents example results of attention on robust descriptors.